 The court will expect you to know the rules and procedures,” Schnitzer says.
 “And the other side will take advantage of you.”

 “Lawyers go to law school for three years just to learn the basics of the law,” Adler says.
 “An individual with no formal legal training will likely get hammered.
-You need a qualified law firm to represent you.”
+You need a qualified car accident lawyer to represent you.”